dingo-d/woo-solo-api/README.txt

 4. You can add the mail settings that will be send (if you choose to) to the client when the order is completed

 == Changelog ==

+= 1.9.5 =

+* Tested with WordPress 5.0
+* Fixed issue with multiple requests being made towards the SOLO service
+* Fixed the issue with no emails being send on order status change
+* Fixed the wrong plugin settings link on the plugins admin page
+* Added excaping to activation messages
+* Minor autoload fixes (removed manual requirement for activation hook)
+* Fixed .travis build (development only)
+* Updated composer.json (development only)
+* Updated phpcs.xml.dist (development only)

 = 1.9.4 =